Why Indices Count the Total Number of Black Hole Microstates (at large N): Final comments

 Assuming this is the case, the computation to do would be equivalent to the one already reported in~\cite{Cabo-Bizet:2024kfe}; however, conceptually, this observation of~\cite{Cabo-Bizet:2018ehj} provides an independent holographic check of the conclusions in~\cite{Cabo-Bizet:2024kfe}, specifically, of those regarding the Schwarzian correction about the 1/16-BPS sector.~\footnote{That paper also identified protected Schwarzian corrections about BPS sectors with enhanced supersymmetry.}

-\item It would be interesting to evaluate $d[J,Q]$, i.e.\ integral~\eqref{eq:DTotal}, using the Cauchy residue formula in an expansion at finite $N$ but large values of $j_0$ and $q_0$.
-It would also be interesting to understand in simpler toy models what we believe to be the topological mechanism (change in dominant thimbles) enforcing the transition among dominating saddles when one steps out of a zero-oscillation condition region.
+\item It would also be interesting to understand in simpler toy models the mechanism (which we believe to be due to a change in dominant thimbles) enforcing the transition among dominating saddles when one steps out of a zero-oscillation condition region.